oceannay/oceannay/README.md

 Early‑career data and finance professional pivoting into investment banking, with a background in psychology (current student at King's College London), accounting, analytics, and data analysis.
 <br> Currently focused on financial modeling and data‑driven decision making in support of a long‑term career in finance.
 From 🇭🇰 Hong Kong and 🇹🇼 Taipei, based in 🇬🇧 London, United Kingdom. </p>

-- 🔭 Currently working on: a Rotten Tomatoes Analysis Project with Python
+- 🔭 Currently working on: a Rotten Tomatoes Sentiment Analysis Project with Python
 - 📊 Interests: business and consumer insights, investment banking, markets, consumer products & services, workplace tech, psychology & neuroscience
 - 🧮 Skills: Excel modelling, Power BI / Tableau, basic SQL / Python (pandas), financial statement analysis
 - 🏦 Experience: digital analytics at NBCUniversal, bridge-to-investment-banking program, accounting and marketing internships, branding and consulting for non-profit organizations and social enterprises, competitions and hackathons